-1. Bolton North Hill Park: Phases 1 and 2 of the Bolton North Hill Park tree planting project was completed in October 2016.
-Phase 1 involved planting 30 large specimens of ball and burlap native trees in November 2015.
-Phase 2 was a community planting event where potted native deciduous and coniferous tree species including white pine, spruce, serviceberry, hackberry, red maple and oak were planted and mulched by volunteers of all ages,
+1. Bolton North Hill Park: Phases 3 of the Bolton North Hill Park tree planting project was completed in October 2017.
+Twenty five large ball and burlap (B&B) native trees were planted.
+Phase 1 involved planting 30 large B&B native trees in November 2015.
+Phase 2 & 3 included community planting events where potted native deciduous and coniferous tree species including white pine, spruce, serviceberry, hackberry, red maple and oak were planted and mulched by volunteers of all ages.

 2. Coleraine Park & Caledon Animal Shelter/Leash free park: This project was completed on schedule in May 2016.
 TRCA Field Staff planted 34 native trees: 8 Colorado Spruce, 4 White Spruce, 6 Sugar